Now that summer is gone and fall is here, it’s time to start your

 Plant Beautiful Fall Blooms

-your front porch with hanging baskets or line your front walkway with colorful blooms, you can
+with hanging baskets or line your front walkway with colorful

 enjoy gardening well into the fall season.